DrLiamKless/ticket-manager-final/README.md

 - To show only Done projects Button - resets when click again
 - iconed Restore button
 * checkbox - sets property "done" to a ticket. saves after refresh.
+* By clicking the lable you can see all the tickets with the same label
 * Tests for done/undone buttons